Occupied Palestinian Territories

 “We have observed some developments during the music sessions.
 For example, the students sit for long periods of time, they respect each other more…...
 We think that the students’ behaviour has changed because the music really is a wonderful way to interact with the students as a therapy session”

-In 2015-6 we piloted our Distance learning Programme introducing 3 local community music leaders to ways in which they could make music accessible to young children with disabilities in the refugee camps where they work, a group they felt unable to work with effectively.
+In 2015-6 we piloted our Distance Learning Programme introducing 3 local community music leaders to ways in which they could make music accessible to young children with disabilities in the refugee camps where they work, a group they felt unable to work with effectively.
 The Distance Learning model is particularly relevant in this region given the challenges in convening training locally, due to political restrictions on movement and volunteer safety.
-Based on the success of the pilot and continued demand for our training, we are pleased to be working in partnership with Musicians without Borders to offer the programme again in 2017.
+We have now developed our Distance Learning model into a Blended Learning Programme which we are delivering in partnership with Musicians without Borders.